Ulthaze/vuejs-course/README.md

 ## Section 8

 Learning how Vue handles props and data pass through.
 Props can not be changed within the component and returned, changes are local.
 A props can be converted into a component data property, this is not advised.
+Use of the `$emit` functionality to bind a parent function into the child application to allow upwards data propogration

 ### Dependancies